RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBOS-Security-Analysis-Guide.md

 ---

-## Chapter 6: RTRO Effectiveness Analysis
+## Chapter 6: RTRO Effectiveness Analysis (Maximum Isolation and Balanced)

 ### What RTRO Should Prevent